Soil Health Toolkit - FIC

 Learn about Soil Health

-Soil is a living ecosystem made up of minerals, organic matter, and pore spaces containing air, water and dissolved nutrients, and living organisms.
-Healthy soils support agricultural production; filter and store water; “cycle” or move nutrients between the physical environment to living organisms; moderate temperature extremes; protect plants from pathogens and stress; store carbon and moderate the release of gases; resist erosion; and provide habitat for soil organisms.
+Soil is a living ecosystem made up of minerals, organic matter, and pore spaces containing air, water, dissolved nutrients, and living organisms.
+Healthy soils support agricultural production; filter and store water; “cycle” or move nutrients between the physical environment and living organisms; moderate temperature extremes; protect plants from pathogens and stress; store carbon and moderate the release of gases; prevent erosion; and provide habitat for soil organisms.

 Understand Soil Health Principles and Practices

-The way farmers and ranchers manage their land affects soil health.
+The way farmers and ranchers manage their land impacts soil health.
 Farmers and ranchers can rebuild their soils and restore key functions using regenerative soil health practices.

 Principles